 Fundraising Guide: Ten tips for better fundraising presentations

 Fundraising Presentations Tip #1.
 Pitch success starts with how you prepare

-Too many good fundraising opportunities get lost in the delivery of boring, run-of-the-mill presentations.
-A great investor PowerPoint is not enough: you and your team are the presentation.
-So, forget PowerPoint and instead start with a lot of thinking and a blank sheet of paper.
+Too many good fundraising opportunities get lost in boring, run-of-the-mill presentations.
+A great investor PowerPoint is not enough: in reality investors are looking at you and your team.
+So, don’t start planning your pitch with PowerPoint – instead start with a lot of thinking and a blank sheet of paper.
 Ask yourself:

 “It’s not supposed to be easy.
 If it was, then everyone would do it.”